hippokrates1337/VibeFC/src/app/(protected)/data-intake/README.md

 3. Groups time series data by month for display in the table
 4. Sorts dates chronologically for consistent display

-### Data Storage
+### Data Storage and Fetching

-Imported variables are primarily managed in the application state using Zustand:
+Variable data management combines local state with backend synchronization:
-- Variables are persisted in the browser\'s localStorage for immediate user feedback and offline access.
-- Date objects are properly rehydrated when loading from storage.
+- **Local State:** Zustand (`@/lib/store/variables.ts`) manages the application state for variables.
+Data is persisted in `localStorage` for immediate UI updates and offline access during a session.
+Date objects are rehydrated upon loading from storage.
+- **Backend Fetching:** When the user selects an organization, the application attempts to fetch variables specifically for that organization from the backend if they aren't already loaded in the store.
+This fetch is triggered via the `fetchVariables` function in the Zustand store.
-- Each variable has a unique ID generated using `crypto.randomUUID()`.
+- **Unique IDs:** Each variable has a unique ID, either assigned by the backend or generated locally (`crypto.randomUUID()`) before being sent to the backend.

 ### API Integration

+- **Fetching Variables**: When data for the selected organization is needed and not available locally, the application fetches it via a `GET` request to `{NEXT_PUBLIC_BACKEND_URL}/data-intake/variables/{userId}`.
+This requires user authentication (JWT token).
+The `variableStore` manages the loading and error states for this operation.
-- **Saving New Variables**: When variables are added via the import modal (action: \'add\'), they are sent to the backend via a `POST` request to `/api/data-intake/variables`.
-This allows for server-side storage and processing.
+- **Saving New Variables**: Variables added via the CSV import modal (action: 'add') are sent to the backend via a `POST` request, likely to an endpoint like `/api/data-intake/variables` (handled by `api-hooks.ts`).
+This persists new variables server-side.
-- **Updates/Deletions**: Currently, variable updates (type/name/value changes) and deletions performed directly in the table are only reflected in the local Zustand store and localStorage.
-API integration for these actions is pending.
+- **Updates/Deletions**: Variable updates (name, type, values) and deletions performed in the data table trigger API calls (e.g., `PUT`, `DELETE`) to update the backend, managed by `api-hooks.ts`.
+The local Zustand store is updated optimistically or upon successful API response.

 ## Component Structure